UrbanIntelligence/CS586-DS504-Spring2025/project2/README.md

 ## Guidelines
 * Implement required functions in model.py, train.py, and test.py.
 * The file extract_feature.py provides a way to preprocess the data before feeding the data to the neural network, you can customize it to get more features but maintain 100 steps as standard for fair comparison.
 * This project should be completed in Python 3.
-Pytorch is highly recommended, but you can decide to use other tools like MxNet.
+Pytorch is highly recommended.

 ## How to run :
 training model: